Ever had that sinking feeling, facing a big bet on the river while holding a bluff-catcher?

 Numbers of Card 1 * Numbers of Card 2 * Numbers of Card 3

-In the case of attempting to make a straight, we very specifically need to hit a TJQ flop (although the order of the cards doesn’t matter).
+In the case of attempting to make a straight, we need to hit a TJQ flop (although the order of the cards doesn’t matter).

-(whichever flop card there will be 8 ways of catching part of the straight on the turn)
+- Regardless of the flop card, 8 ways of catching part of the straight on the turn exist.

 There are 4 ways we can catch the straight completing river card.